bernskioldmedia/bm-page-specific-css/README.md

 Adds a Gutenberg panel where you can add specific page-specific CSS.
 This is then saved into files, minified and included only only on the very specific page it is created for.

+## Custom Post Types
+In order to use this plugin on custom post type, the post type must have the 'custom-fields' support.

 ## Coding Style
 We exclusively try and use the WordPress coding practices for all languages, which includes PHP, HTML, CSS and JavaScript.